Xyvir/iex.run/.github/readme.md

 If you are an MSP, iex.run is not meant to be a replacement for a script engine or RMM but a quick bootstrapper to help quickly get unmanaged PCs managed, or to otherwise allow end-users to easily run quick ad-hoc scripts themselves.

+## Current Limitations:
+- Stub App cannot set the path variable when invoke from powershell; note to self: add to powershell profile to fix?
+   Workarounds - type out the full invocation or launch from cmd.exe instead

 ## todo: